 Although the Group does not maintain an internal audit function, the Board has overall responsibility for the system of internal control and for reviewing its effectiveness.
-Throughout the year ended 31 December 2017, the Group complied with the code provisions on internal control and risk management.
-In particular, the Group appointed an independent internal control consultant to carry out a review of the implemented systems and procedures, including areas covering financial, operational and legal compliance controls and risk management functions covering the period from 1 January 2017 to 31 December 2017.
-The Directors were satisfied that the internal control systems as appropriate to the Group for the year ended 31 December 2017 were implemented properly and that no significant areas of weaknesses came into attention.
+Throughout the year ended 31 December 2018, the Group complied with the code provisions of the CG Code on internal control and risk management.
+In particular, the Group appointed an independent internal control consultant to carry out a review of the implemented systems and procedures, including areas covering financial, operational and legal compliance controls and risk management functions for the year ended 31 December 2018.
+The Directors were satisfied that the internal control systems as appropriate to the Group for the year ended 31 December 2018 were implemented properly and that no significant areas of weaknesses came into attention.